Is It Waterproof or Just Water-Resistant?

 The watch you take has to conform to the type of on-water activities you have planned.

-For a leisure sailor who regularly uses a small sailing boat or a dinghy, a Limit sports watch may cater to your needs.
+For a leisure sailor who regularly uses a small sailing boat or a dinghy, a sports watch may cater to your needs.
 It would offer 100-meter water resistance with a slim, stylish profile.
 It won’t knock against the boat trim or be too bulky next to your shirt cuffs.

 When it comes to purchasing your masterpiece, the market will flood you with behemoth watch models that carry yacht-sized prize tags.
 It might even claim to control the Infinity Gauntlet, putting Thanos to shame.